samawiamoin/FullStackEngineerChallenge/README.md

   - /GetEmployee/{employeeId}
     get employee by id
   - /DeleteEmployee/{employeeId}
-    remove the employee and all its assignments
+    remove the employee and all its performance reviews

 Under the **/performancereview** path: